Dominican Republic All-Inclusive Tips for First-Timers

 Unplug & Enjoy: You’re on vacation!
 Take a break from screens, soak up the sun, and enjoy the moment.

 Resort Clinics & Medical Care: Most large resorts have on-site clinics for minor injuries and common health issues.
 Upon arrival, note the clinic’s location and hours.
 Bring enough prescription medication for your stay, as resort clinics have limited supplies.
 Some resorts have a doctor on call, but medical visits may come with extra charges—check if your travel insurance covers them.
+For a full breakdown of what to pack, how to avoid common health issues, and where to find the best clinics and pharmacies in the country, read our complete Dominican Republic Travel Health Guide.

 Beauty, Barber & Laundry Services: Many resorts offer hair salons and barber shops for quick trims or styling before special events—booking ahead is recommended.
 Laundry and dry-cleaning services are available at some resorts for an extra fee.

-13. Vacation Clubs & Timeshares: What You Need to Know
+11. Vacation Clubs & Timeshares: What You Need to Know

 Expect a Sales Pitch & Freebies: Sales reps often approach guests near the lobby, beach, or restaurants, sometimes inviting them to an “exclusive event.”
 To encourage attendance, they may offer free spa treatments, excursions, or other perks.
 If you’re interested in the freebies but not the membership, be prepared for a strong sales pitch.